CCNA hears proposal for Pierce Park, pitch for ending gerrymandering

 Residents discussed pipe replacement, which has moved into the neighborhood, and whether the city should enter into a 30 year contract for its water source.
 Hayden mentioned she had attended the public comment portion of the water source meeting this week and feels that the length of the meetings was due to the complexity of the contract and the difficult decision about whether to enter such a long commitment.

-Residents offered several back and forth comments about pipe replacement, voicing confusion over who is actually doing the pipe replacements [Goyette Mechanical Company is the contractor, one of four being used by the city, assigned to the CCN].
-Residents wanted to know how to get on the replacement list, and exactly what the The City of Flint’s responsibility is for scheduling and cleaning up properties after the work is finished.
-Most residents who spoke seemed to feel the city is not coordinating this as it should be and were quite frustrated.
-One resident pointed out her experience has shown that every property has its own set of problems and that is often what holds things up.
+Residents offered several back and forth comments about pipe replacement, voicing confusion over who is actually doing the pipe replacements.
+[Goyette Mechanical Company is one of four primary contractors being used by the city, and has been most evident in the CCN work so far.
+The other three contractors are Lang Construction, W.T.
+Stevens, and Waldorf and Sons, Inc. The overall pipe replacement project is described by Harold C. Ford in his August East Village Magazine story here] Residents wanted to know how to get on the replacement list, and exactly what the The City of Flint’s responsibility is for scheduling and cleaning up properties after the work is finished.
+Most residents who spoke expressed frustration that the city is not coordinating this as they said it should be.
+One resident on the other hand pointed out her experience has shown that every property has its own set of problems and that is often what holds things up.
 More information about the pipe replacement program is available here at the city’s FAST Start website.

 Proposal for Pierce Park on the table